onsi/ginkgo/index.md

     When watching packages, Ginkgo also watches those package's dependencies for changes.
 The default value for `--depth` is `1` meaning that only the immediate dependencies of a package are monitored.
 You can adjust this up to monitor dependencies-of-dependencies, or set it to `0` to only monitor the package itself, not its dependencies.

+** Flaky test mitigation: **

+- `--flakeAttempts=ATTEMPTS`

+    If a test fails, Gingko can rerun it immediately.
+Set this flag to a value greater than 1 to enable retries.
+As long as one of the retries succeeds, Ginkgo will not consider the test suite to have been failed.
+The individual failed runs will still be reported in the output; the JUnit output, for example, will claim 0 failures (since the suite passed) but will still contain any failing runs for a test that both passed and failed.

+    This flag is dangerous!
+Don't be tempted to use it to cover up bad tests!

 ** Miscellaneous: **

 - `-dryRun`